Islam gives a person a clear perspective

 “Indeed, We to you the Book with the truth so that you may judge between the people with what Allah has shown you.
 And (do) not be for the deceitful a pleader.”
 (Surah An-Nisa` 4:105)

-Speaking truth is the most important and powerful aspect of Islam.
-God has instructed Muslims to speak the truth in every situation no matter what the situation is.
+Speaking the truth is the most important and powerful aspect of Islam.
+God has instructed Muslims to speak the truth in every situation, no matter what the situation is.
 In Islam, God rewards Muslims for speaking the truth.
-Muslims have to build the courage and power to speak the truth to get enter Paradise.
+Muslims have to build the courage and power to speak the truth to enter Paradise.
 Allah, Exalted be He, has made clear in the Quran that telling the truth is also a way of attaining success and salvation on the Day of Judgment.
 Allah says:

 إِنَّا أَرْسَلْنَاكَ بِالْحَقِّ بَشِيرًا وَنَذِيرًا وَلَا تُسْأَلُ عَنْ أَصْحَابِ الْجَحِيمِ